iris-hep/iris-hep.github.io/pages/projects/osg-networking.md

     requested by researchers involved in distributed collaborations (primarily HEP but others as well).
     See [their charter](https://docs.google.com/document/d/1l4U5dpH556kCnoIHzyRpBl74IPc0gpgAG3VPUp98lo0/).

-The team also coordinates (with SAND) a group of undergraduates and graduate students who are working on network related tools and analytics.
+The team also coordinates a group of undergraduates and graduate students who are working on network related tools and analytics meeting weekly to to discuss goals and progress.

 The team maintains [documentation](https://opensciencegrid.org/networking/) on the OSG website.